interledger/open-payments/README.md

 }
 ```

-A successful response will return the unique URL identifier of the intent in a
+A successful response will return the unique URL identifier of the mandate in a
 `Location` header.

 Below is a non-normative example of a successful response to the creation of a